emmandev/learning-envoy/README.md

 docker-compose up -d
 ```

-Service A should now be running in `localhost:3001` and Service B in `localhost:3002`.
+The Gateway service should now be running in `localhost:3000`, Service A in `localhost:3001`, and Service B in `localhost:3002`.